For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Albus Dumbledore states in PoA that Sirius Black had not really acted like an innocent man.

-Well, that’s easy.
+Well, that much is easy.
 He wasn’t one.
 Not in his own reckoning.
 Not really.

 Yes he blamed himself for the Potters’ deaths.
 That would certainly have contributed to it.
 Guilty, guilty, guilty.
 And the Dementors would certainly have distorted that perception to their advantage.
 But it doesn’t really answer the question.
 No one as fundamentally self-righteous as Sirius Black is going to volunteer to sit in Azkaban for a dozen years over an honest mistake, even a big one.
 Particularly since Sirius was still able to console himself that he had not betrayed them.